 Day trip to Krimml Waterfalls

 The Krimml Waterfalls is the largest waterfall in Europe and the 5th highest in world!
-The village of Krimml is located approximately 50 km east of Kaprun and can easily be reached by car, by the Pinzgauer Lokalbahn (train) or the special steam train.
+The village of Krimml is located approximately 50 km east of Kaprun and can easily be reached by car or by the Pinzgauer Lokalbahn (train).
 The waterfalls begin at the end of the Krimml Ache Valley and at first gently flow over 20 km before they are transformed into a thunderous glacial stream which cumulates into the Krimml Waterfalls.
 Scientific studies have proven that breathing in the curative energised air at the Krimml Waterfalls alleviates asthma and allergies!

 Need a break from your holiday?

 After a few days of exploring you may need a break from your holiday?
 You’ll appreciate the Tauern Spa resort located in Kaprun, the largest spa and wellness centre in Austria.
 Relax away your worries and muscle aches in the spa, aqua & sauna world.
 This facility has 13 saunas; 12 pools including outdoor and saltwater pools, nourishing baths, beauty treatments and 3 restaurants.
 Kids can also rejuvenate in the children's area which has an outdoor water park with water slides, play pool, a baby pool, youth pool, volleyball court and climbing wall.